greenhandzdl/genshin-impact-check-in/README.md

 5. Run the github action again and check for message in the channel you set the webhook in
    ![](https://i.imgur.com/0FMvJHW.png)

-To stop receiving Discord notifications, delete your DISCORD_WEBHOOK secret.
+To stop receiving Discord notifications, delete your DISCORD_WEBHOOK secret